Youth Athlete Training in Langley

 Kenaz Training is located at Unit 109, 9295 198 St, Langley, BC V1M 3J9.
 Our private facility is fully equipped for youth athletes to train under expert supervision.

-We serve young athletes across the Fraser Valley, including Langley, Surrey, Abbotsford, Maple Ridge, White Rock, Cloverdale, Walnut Grove, Willoughby, and surrounding areas.
+We work with young athletes from across the Fraser Valley.
+Most families come to us from Langley, Surrey, Abbotsford, Maple Ridge, White Rock, Cloverdale, Walnut Grove, Willoughby, Murrayville, Aldergrove, Fort Langley, Brookswood, Delta, and Pitt Meadows.